rhiannz/pages/_pages/research.md

 </pre>

+Using the Bottleneck distance metric, our model correctly matched typing data it had already seen to its corresponding test subject with 100% accuracy.
+However, when we introduced new typing data, its accuracy dropped down to about 10%.

 <pre>
 Bottleneck distance trainig accuracy	= 100.0%
 Bottleneck distance prediction accuracy	= 9.803921568627452%
 </pre>

+### Discussion and Future Work
+For Topological Data Analysis, our dataset was was on the small side, with only 50 data points per persistence diagram.
+It is likely that we would have achieved better results with more data points per diagram (400 and up).
+Also, since our machine learning experience is very limited, we may have been able to achieve better results by changing other paramaters.

+There are other tools in Topological Data Analysis besides the Bottleneck distance that could lead to better results.
+For example, below we use the Persistence Landscape, Persistence Image, Slicced Wasserstein Kernel, and Persistence Weighted Gaussian Kernel.
+With minimal tuning, we achieved close to 30% accuracy using the Persistence Image instead of the Bottleneck distance.

 <p style="color:gray;font-weight:200;font-size:13px;line-height:2">
     <font size="+1">References</font><br>
  &emsp; 1.
 Title image created from Kolosov, K. (2022).
 Side view of faceless female typing on laptop sitting by table in evening in dark.
 Shutterstock. https://www.shutterstock.com/video/clip-22414081-side-view-faceless-female-typing-on-laptop